Targeted Risk Analysis in PCI DSS: Understanding Requirement 12.3.2

 How to Implement a Targeted Risk Analysis for PCI DSS Compliance

-Identify Custom Requirements:
+Identify Custom Approach Requirements:

 Create a Controls Matrix: